 Entrepreneurship is hinged on the perpetuation of innovation and being able to bring both creativity and technical skill to your creations.
 At Virtuojo, this is key.

-Joe Harrison, the Founder of Virtuojo, grew up surrounded by established entrepreneurs, one of which being his father who owned a printing company.
-It was through his father's business that Joe says he learned valuable lessons in people management.
-But there wasn't an expectation that Joe would carry on the family legacy.
+Joe Harrison, the Founder of Virtuojo, grew up surrounded by established entrepreneurs, one of which being his grandfather who owned a printing company.
+It was through his grandfather’s business that Joe says he learned valuable lessons in people management.
+But there wasn’t an expectation that Joe would carry on the family legacy.

 “My family didn’t have this expectation for me to take over the printing business,” Joe explains.

 “I began working right out of high school which, wasn’t a big deal, but I felt like I had a bigger purpose”.
 Joe took positions with Apple, Creative Fuse Initiative and GMi, but ultimately couldn’t shake the empty feeling that followed him from job to job.
 “I wasn’t really building anything, and that’s what I love about entrepreneurship.
 It gives you the opportunity to always build something”.
 During his time at GMi, he decided to step out of employment and take the leap into entrepreneurship.
 He gave GMi a 3-month notice and founded Virtuojo.
 Starting as a freelancer, he began gaining clientele and meeting influential people in the Dayton startup scene.